 - Mind information on support on addiction and dependency: addiction is often linked to mental health problems.

-- Anytime advice and mental health support helpline is free to all Plymouth University students.
+- Anytime advice and mental health support helpline is free to all University of Plymouth students.
 It provides practical information, resources, information about local services, counselling and web-based support.

 If something is causing you concern, is upsetting or distressing you, then it may help to talk about it in a safe environment.

 If you are a partnership student please find out what support your institution offers.

 For students studying on the Plymouth and Truro campus, you can seek support and professional advice from: